Local approximation of multipartite quantum measurements: Conclusion

 Finally, we note that the geometric nature of Theorem~\ref{thm2} points toward ways of extending these results.
-In particular, the fact that the paths of this theorem must lie within the zonotope $Z_\MC$ suggests new approaches for obtaining lower bounds on the error necessarily incurred when implementing a measurement $\MC$ by LOCC.
-Indeed, as a preliminary result in this direction, we have devised a method of finding such a lower bound when $\MC$ is used to discriminate a full orthogonal basis of Hilbert space $\HC$.
+In particular, the fact that the paths of this theorem must lie within the zonotope $\ZC_{\cal M}$ suggests new approaches for obtaining lower bounds on the error necessarily incurred when implementing a measurement ${\cal M}$ by LOCC.
+Indeed, as a preliminary result in this direction, we have devised a method of finding such a lower bound when ${\cal M}$ is used to discriminate any orthogonal set of pure states in Hilbert space ${\cal H}$.
 These results, and hopefully extension to more general sets of states and more general tasks, will be discussed elsewhere.

 \textit{Acknowledgments} --- We are grateful to Dan Stahlke for a series of extremely helpful discussions.